talos/nyc-stabilization-unit-counts/README.md

 All PDFs are converted to their textual representations in the same folder.

+#### Caveats

+The combination of self-reporting stabilization counts and occasionally missing tax bills means that a significant percentage of buildings miss reporting for some years.

+In order to compensate, all output files contain some *estimated* counts, marked as such in the `<YYYY>est` columns below.
+You can exclude these estimates in your own aggregations by replacing those unit counts with 0.

+If there is no stabilized unit count for a building that had one the previous year, the previous year's number is used in any of the following cases:

+* The bill without a unit count had a SCRIE or DRIE abatement, indicating the continued presence of regulated units.
+* The bill without a unit count maintained the same abatements as the previous year (for example 421a or J51) indicating that restrictions mandating affordability remained in effect.
+* The building appeared on HCR's stabilized building list for the year without a unit count, indicating that it was in fact still stabilized.

+After working forwards through the years with the above criteria, they are re-used going backwards.
+For example, if in 2008 a building reported no units, but it had a SCRIE or DRIE abatement in effect, the count from 2009 will be used if it is available.

 ### A [crosstab CSV with unit counts and abatements 2007-2014](http://taxbills.nyc/joined.csv)

 Probably the most useful file for journalists or data-minded community advocates.